The last government shutdown was the longest in more than 40 years. Here are all the recent shutdowns in one chart

 By Gillian Roberts and Kaanita Iyer, CNN

-(CNN) — Congress is barreling toward a federal government shutdown, which is set to happen if the House and Senate are not able to reach a spending deal by the time the clock strikes 12:01 a.m. on Wednesday, October 1.
+(CNN) — The federal government has entered into a shutdown as the House and Senate were not able to reach a spending deal by 12:01 a.m. on Wednesday, October 1.

 The last shutdown started on December 22, 2018, and went until January 25, 2019 — 35 days, making it the longest government shutdown in more than four decades.
 It cost the United States an estimated $3 billion in lost GDP, according to the Congressional Budget Office.